-Steven Lundberg is a registered patent attorney and a founding partner of Schwegman, Lundberg & Woessner.
+Steven Lundberg is a registered patent attorney and a founding principal of Schwegman Lundberg & Woessner.
 His practice is focused on patent analytics, patent freedom to operate, patent evaluation, intellectual property due diligence, and strategic counseling.
 Steve has extensive experience in the software and electronic arts, and has filed and prosecuted hundreds of software and electronic patents.
 Steve received his B.S.E.E. in 1978 from the University of Minnesota, and his law degree from William Mitchell College of Law (J.D., 1982).
-He has published and spoken widely on software and electronic patent protection, is active in the Computer and Electronics Committee of the American Intellectual Property Law Association, and a co-editor of the treatise "Electronic and Software Patents: Law and Practice", published by BNA Books.
+He has published and spoken widely on software and electronic patent protection, is active in the Computer and Electronics Committee of the American Intellectual Property Law Association, and a co-editor of the treatise "Electronic and Software Patents: Law and Practice," published by BNA Books.
 Steve has also been instrumental in the development of cutting edge software tools and practice methodologies in the patent space, and most recently has been actively developing a low-cost, easy to use, patent analytics platform accessible to all stakeholders in the patent space.

 Watch Steve discuss the "Value Driven Patent Strategy"